GenomicsAotearoa/Imputation-workshop/docs/1_tutorial.md

 ## 1. Load the modules that are required on NeSI
+Open a terminal and at the prompt:
-To find modules that are already available on NeSI, use `module spider #module_name`
+* To find modules that are already available on NeSI, use `module spider <module_name>`

-To load modules and start using, use `module load #module_name`
+* To load modules and start using use `module load <module_name>`

 !!! terminal "code"

     ``` bash
-    module load BCFtools/1.9-GCC-7.4.0
+module load BCFtools/1.16-GCC-11.3.0
 module load VCFtools/0.1.15-GCC-9.2.0-Perl-5.30.1
-    module load R/4.0.1-gimkl-2020a
+module load R/4.2.1-gimkl-2022a
-    module load Beagle/5.4-22Jul22.46e
+module load Beagle/5.1-18May20.d20
 module load Minimac3/2.0.1
     ```

 ## 2. Copy the files into the home directory